planet-argonbot/time_to_read/README.md

 # ReadTimeEstimator

-TODO: Write a gem description
+Estimates the time to read a string of text.
+The gem assumes a reading speed of 250 words per minute.

 ## Installation